Deviled Eggs

 Servings 6 (2 halves each)

-Deviled Eggs are a classic appetizer that’s always fun to serve at parties, Easter, potlucks, and during the holidays.
+Deviled Eggs are a classic appetizer that are always fun to serve at parties, Easter, potlucks, and during the holidays.
 It’s one of my mom’s favorite dishes to make for family gatherings and it always surprises me how fast they disappear!
 But it doesn’t have to be a special occasion to make these tasty little bites.
 They’re easy enough to make any day of the week and they’re a lot cheaper to make homemade.
-Keep the toppings simple or play around with some of our favorites listed below!😉
+Keep the toppings simple or play around with some of my favorites listed below!😉

 Overhead view of deviled eggs on a platter with different toppings.